raspberrypilearning/code-a-carol/en/step_9.md

 ![And note](images/and-note.png)

-+ Run your code again and check that the song plays correctly
++ Run your code again and check that the song plays correctly.